thenativeweb/crypto2/README.md

 ## Installation

-At the moment, installation of this module must be made manually.
+    $ npm install crypto2

 ## Quick start

-The first thing you need to do is to integrate crypto2 into your application.
+First you need to integrate crypto2 with your application.
 For that add a reference to the `crypto2` module.

 ```javascript
 var crypto2 = require('crypto2');